UCNot/churi/doc/uri-charge.md

 ,foo,
 ```

-An item value is encoded in URI charge format.
-Thus it can be anything:
+An item value is encoded within URI charge.
+Thus, it can be anything:

 - boolean value: `!,-`
 - number: `-128,127`